cardano-foundation/cardano-academy/CBCA/Module 1 /Module 1 _Unit 1 Script - General Introduction and Background.md

 And with that, we will see you in the next unit!

 ## References

 [Ref.1.2]  Apt, Krzysztof R., Ernst-Rüdiger Olderog, and K. R. Apt., “Verification of sequential and concurrent programs.”
-Chapter 11: Distributed Programs, London: Springer, 2009.
+Chapter 11: Distributed Programs, London: Springer, 2009. <br>
 [Ref.1.3] Lamport, L.; Shostak, R.; Pease, M., "The Byzantine Generals Problem."
 ACM Transactions on Programming Languages and Systems.
 4 (3): 382–401.
-July 1982.
+July 1982. <br>
 [Ref.1.4]  Baran, P., "On Distributed Communications Networks."
-IEEE Transactions on Communications Systems, vol. 12, no. 1, pp. 1-9, March 1964.
+IEEE Transactions on Communications Systems, vol. 12, no. 1, pp. 1-9, March 1964. <br>
 [Ref.1.5] Fischer, M.J., Lynch, N.A. and Paterson, M.S., “Impossibility of distributed consensus with one faulty process.”
-Journal of the ACM (JACM), 32(2), pp.374-382, 1985.
+Journal of the ACM (JACM), 32(2), pp.374-382, 1985.<br>
 [Ref.1.6] Vukolić, M. “The Quest for Scalable Blockchain Fabric: Proof-of-Work vs. BFT Replication.”
 International workshop on open problems in network security, pp. 112-125.
-Springer, Cham, 2015.
+Springer, Cham, 2015. <br>

 ## Questions